 Yes.

-That that actually to know that the Lord actually will use his rod to even prod me and discipline me.
+That actually to know that the Lord actually will use his rod to even prod me and discipline me, that's a great comfort.

-I he won't let me go.
+He won't let me go.

-Um, and yet the Bible says it's the beginning of wisdom, it's the beginning of knowledge.
+And yet the Bible says it's the beginning of wisdom, it's the beginning of knowledge.

-Um but but fools despise it and reject it.
+But fools despise it and reject it.

-The righteous are secure, it says uh those that wait upon the Lord shall inherit the earth, and the meek shall inherit the earth verse 11 um and shall delight themselves in abundance of peace.
+The meek shall inherit the earth, verse 11, and shall delight themselves in abundance of peace.

-I love I love this.
+I love this.

 A small thing that the righteous hath is better than great riches of the ungodly.

-Um but that is contentment, pure and simple.
+But that is contentment, pure and simple.

 Yet he said, and I'm quoting this, I never had in all my life so much of the presence of God.

-Um so his his little was better than the riches of kings.
+So his little was better than the riches of kings.

-Um her name was um Francis Latimer, actually.
+Her name was Frances Latimer, actually.

-No, Frances That's right, Frances Latimer.
+No, Frances, that's right, Frances Latimer.

-Um and um, but she's the most joyous person I've ever known.
+But she's the most joyous person I've ever known.

 She was 98, and she had a horrible upbringing.

-Uh her uh stepmother would lock her in a cupboard under the stairs.
+Her stepmother would lock her in a cupboard under the stairs.

-Uh this world will will be gone.
+This world will be gone.

-And so she would go and knock on she had a hunchback, and she used to go and knock on all these students' doors.
+And so she would go and knock on, she had a hunchback and she used to go and knock on all these students' doors.

-and all sorts of stuff.
+And all sorts of stuff.

-She was a busy, busy woman, and full of joy.
+She was a busy, busy woman and full of joy.

 What a testimony it was to the grace of God.